 BASICS (Brief Alcohol Screening and Intervention for College Students) is a two-session alcohol assessment and education program for UW-Eau Claire students.
 Some students are assigned to attend BASICS to fulfill a requirement as a result of an alcohol-related offense, while others participate because they would like to learn strategies to reduce negative consequences they experience due to drinking.
 BASICS helps students examine their own drinking patterns in a judgment-free environment.
 During BASICS sessions, students identify individualized goals to reduce the harmful outcomes of drinking.

-What can I expect from BASICS?
+What can I expect from BASICS or CASICS?

 - Session 2 provides personalized feedback based on assessments and focuses on ways the student might reduce future health, social, and legal risks.

-How can I register for BASICS?
+How can I register for BASICS or CASICS?

 Please use the following link to register: https://alcoholclasses.apps.uwec.edu/

 How much does it cost to take BASICS or CASICS?

 For those assigned to BASICS/CASICS as a sanction, the total cost for the 2 sessions is $100.
 Payment is made at the time of the first session.
 Students who self-refer to BASICS/CASICS will not be charged a fee.

 Who should I contact if I have questions about BASICS or CASICS?

 For more information about BASICS/CASICS contact the Health Promotion Office by emailing Katie Wilson or by calling 715-836-5112.